 D. B. Hardeman was a long-time assistant to legendary Speaker of the House Sam Rayburn of Texas.
 Mr. Hardeman was also a dedicated student of the Congress, and he bequeathed the seed money to create the annual prize that bears his name.
 Today the prize is funded by the Lyndon B. Johnson Foundation, of Austin.

-Members of the Hardeman Prize Committee are: Donald C. Bacon, coeditor of the Encyclopedia of the United States Congress, Dr. Richard A. Baker, Historian of the United States Senate; Dr. Raymond W. Smock, Director of the Robert C. Byrd Center for Legislative Studies; and Drs.
-Andrew Karch, John Sides, and Sean Theriault, of the Government Department, The University of Texas at Austin.
+Members of the Hardeman Prize Committee are: Donald C. Bacon, coeditor of the Encyclopedia of the United States Congress, Dr. Betty Koed, Assistant Historian of the United States Senate; Dr. Raymond W. Smock, Director of the Robert C. Byrd Center for Legislative Studies; Dr. John Sides, George Washington University, and Drs.
+H. W. Brands, Andrew Karch, and Sean Theriault, The University of Texas at Austin.

-Should your house have published a book in 2006 that you would like to submit for the committee to consider for that year’s prize, please send seven copies to Ted Gittinger, LBJ Library, 2313 Red River, Austin, TX, 78705-5702.
+Should your house have published a book in 2007 that you would like to submit for the committee to consider for that year’s prize, please send eight copies to Ted Gittinger, LBJ Library, 2313 Red River, Austin, TX, 78705-5702.

 Previous winners of the Hardeman Prize include: